Sticking Points Book

 Understanding the four generations in the workforce is critical today for maximizing customer satisfaction and team productivity.
 Haydn is a true guide to better understand the differences of this issue and take advantage of the opportunities!
 I highly recommend this book to anyone who wants a well-researched, easy-to-read, and practical guide to this important subject.

-Stephen G. Oswald, CEO of Capital Safety
+Stephen G. Oswald, Chairman, President, and CEO of Ducommun, Inc.

 In his book Sticking Points, Haydn Shaw presents timely advice for executives and managers struggling to understand the newest generation of employees.
 His insights helped us unravel this mystery and provide a path to better communication, greater productivity, and exceptional performance and will do the same for you.